a-windisch/deep_reinforcement_learning_play_tennis/Report.md

 Here is a plot that shows the score over the episodes, as the agent is trained.

 ![Scores over episodes](score.png)

+The environment was solved in 4867 episodes, achieving an average score of 0.51 over the past 100 episodes.

 ### 2. Ideas for Future Work
 Apart from tuning the hyperparameters to make DDPG perform better, one could use the Multi Agent DDPG approach (MADDPG) to further improve training performance.